Calebio/Personal-Notes/Azure/az-500-notes.md

 * Microsoft Defender for Cloud limits the count of alert notifications that is sent out.
 4 high severity alerts are allowed while 2 medium and 1 low severity alerts respectively are allowed per day.

+* The OWASP (Open Web Application Security Project) Top 10 dashboard within Defender EASM specifically focuses on the top ten most critical web application security risks.
+It provides insights and assessments related to common vulnerabilities that impact web applications.
+Utilizing this dashboard allows you to identify vulnerabilities in your inventory assets that align with these critical risks.

 ---

 ## Microsoft Sentinel